clausehound/clausehound-blog/content/blog/overview-of-non-disclosure-agreementconfidentiality-agreement/index.md

-- **Joint venture Agreement** - an agreement for a joint business undertaking
+- **Joint Venture Agreement** - an agreement for a joint business undertaking